 It is the Competitors responsibility to ensure that a working transponder is fitted to the vehicle in accordance with NCR CH.12 App.6 Art.2.2.
 Per NCR Ch.12 App.6 Art.2.6 the Organisers require that the transponder must be placed on the main chassis rail within 100cm of the front of the truck.
-It should be mounted vertically between 30cm and 60cm above the track surface ensuring that the transponder has no metal or carbon fibre below it and that it has a clear view of the track.
+It should be mounted vertically as low as possible on the main chassis rail above the track surface ensuring that the transponder has no metal or carbon fibre below it and that it has a clear view of the track.